go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 The following contents of this chapter will list these restrictions.
 Some facts and related concepts will also be listed.

-## The type of a value used in a generic function must be a specified type
+## A value used in a generic function must have a specified type

 As mentioned in a previous chapter, since Go 1.18, value types in Go could be categorized in two categories: